jaisingh12/DataPlatform/README.md

 5. Containerized airflow and spark env for easy dev & deployments.
 6. Create Airflow dags for the whole orchestration.
 7. Dashboard to visualise datasets on a day to day basis.
+8. setup hive/hive metastore and create external tables and use those tables.